scipy-conference/scipy_proceedings/papers/serge_guelton/serge_guelton.rst

             return cos(outer_argument) + inner_argument
         return inner

-The `Globals` analyse called on the `inner` function definition marks `cos` as a global variable, and `ImportedIds` marks `outer_argument` and `cos` as imported identifiers.
+The `Globals` analysis called on the `inner` function definition marks `cos` as a global variable, and `ImportedIds` marks `outer_argument` and `cos` as imported identifiers.

-A rather high-level analyse is the `PureFunctions` analyse, that computes the set of functions declared in the module that are pure, i.e. whose return value only depends from the value of their argument.
-This analyse depends on two other analyse, namely `GlobalEffects` that computes for each function whether this function modifies the global state (including I/O, random generators etc.) and `ArgumentEffects` that computes for each argument of each function whether this argument may be updated in the function body.
-These three analyse works inter-procedurally, as illustrated by the following example:
+A rather high-level analysis is the `PureFunctions` analysis, that computes the set of functions declared in the module that are pure, i.e. whose return value only depends from the value of their argument.
+This analysis depends on two other analyses, namely `GlobalEffects` that computes for each function whether this function modifies the global state (including I/O, random generators, etc.) and `ArgumentEffects` that computes for each argument of each function whether this argument may be updated in the function body.
+These three analyses works inter-procedurally, as illustrated by the following example:

 .. code-block:: python